homeservernotes/belug_md/about_belug.md

 ---
-Title: About Bellevue Linux Users Group
+title: About Bellevue Linux Users Group
+layout: html-template
 ---

 Bellevue Linux Users Group (BELUG) was established in early 2004 for the